-We study the environmental quality evolution of coastal areas and develop new environmental indicators
+We do research into the evolution of environmental quality in coastal areas and develop new environmental indicators

-Our role is to determine ecological and environmental conditions of estuary and coastal areas
+Our efforts are geared towards establishing the ecological and environmental status conditions of estuaries and coastal areas

 Preservation of Marine Ecosystems

-We investigate to preserve marine biodiversity (species, habitats and processes) and to achieve sustainable management of natural resources
+We work to conserve the biodiversity of marine ecosystems (species, habitats, spaces, processes) in order to achieve sustainable management of natural resources.

 Goods and services and marine spatial planning